The Levi’s Made and Crafted “Tack Slim” jean offers a slim tapered fit with classic yet understated trademark detailing.

 With Levi’s, you usually have a wide selection of denim for each model, and the Tack Slim is no exception.
 You can buy it in rigid selvedge, heavyweight stretch denim or non-stretch denim imported from Japan.

 I bought the “Propaganda” wash in 76 percent cotton, 23 percent viscose denim in a versatile dark blue.
 This blend is soft, like approaching sweatpants soft.
-If you’re accustomed to raw denim or any 100 percent cotton denim, it’s going to feel strange.
+Being accustomed to raw denim or 100 percent cotton denim, it feels strange.

-If I were to buy another pair, I’d choose a jean with more cotton and less synthetic stuff.
+If I were to buy another pair, I’d choose a jean with more cotton and less synthetic stuff (i.e. plastic).

-Overall, I think the Tack Slim jean is still a good buy, especially if you need denim to dress up-or-down with ease.
-They have a good fit, just don’t make the mistake of buying a stretchy cotton/viscose blend.
+Overall, I think the Tack Slim jean is a good buy, especially if you need denim to dress up-or-down with ease.
+Just be sure to carefully choose your fabric content.

 P.S.
 I am by no means a denim expert, or jean snob of any kind.
 I wear common brands like AG, Naked & Famous, and Citizens of Humanity.